Server configuration¶

 SILEX_CLIENT_CONFIG |

-(none) | Path to client config file (served at /client-config.js) |
+(none) | Path to a client config file — see Client configuration to add GrapesJS plugins |

 Connectors¶